-These results coincide with other epidemiological studies conducted in countries such as Sudan 20, Iraq 21, Nigeria 22, Saudi Arabia^{2, 23}, India 24, and Brazil 25.
-However, it disagrees with the results obtained by Zhou et al. 26, who observed that the prevalence of flush terminal and mesial step was similar among their Chinese pre-schoolers.
-As well as with Abu Alhaija and Qudeimat 27, Chebet 28 and Baral et al. 29 who found out that mesial step was more commonly seen than the flush terminal molar relationship among their study participants.In the present study, a significant correlation was observed between the prevalence of different molar relationships and the age of the child as well as the type of their school.
-However, no significant association was observed between the occurrence of the molar relationship and gender (Table 1).These results were similar to what Yilmaz et al. have observed among their Turkish study participants 30.
+However, it disagrees with the results obtained by Zhou et al.,, who observed that the prevalence of flush terminal and mesial step was similar among their Chinese pre-schoolers.
+As well as with Abu Alhaija and Qudeimat, Chebet and Baral et al., who found out that mesial step was more commonly seen than the flush terminal molar relationship among their study participants.
+In the present study, a significant correlation was observed between the prevalence of different molar relationships and the age of the child as well as the type of their school.
+These results were similar to what Yilmaz et al., have observed among their Turkish study participants.